elastic/kibana/x-pack/plugins/fleet/README.md

 #### Cypress tests

-We support testing UI end to end with cypress, you can find more information on how to run those tests [fleet/cypress/README.md](./fleet/cypress/README.md).
+We support UI end-to-end testing with Cypress.
+Refer to [cypress/README.md](./cypress/README.md) for how to run these tests.

 #### Jest integration tests